- Difficulty falling asleep

 If you think you have insomnia, talk to your doctor or health care provider.
 A checkup may include a physical exam and questions about your health and sleep problems.
 You may be asked to keep a sleep diary for a week or 2, where you keep track of your sleep patterns and how you feel during the day.
 Your health care provider may want to talk to your bed partner, too, about the amount and quality of your sleep.
 In some cases, you may be referred to a sleep center for special tests.

 You may not even need any treatment for acute insomnia.
-In mild cases, it can be cured with good sleep habits (see below).
+In mild cases, it often can be cured with good sleep habits (see below).
 If your insomnia makes it hard for you to function during the day because you are tired, your doctor may prescribe sleeping pills for a limited time.
 These quick-working, short-acting drugs can help you avoid next-day drowsiness.
-But avoid using over-the-counter sleeping pills for insomnia.
-They may have side effects, and they tend to work less well over time.
+There is not a lot of evidence that over-the-counter sleeping pills are effective for insomnia.
+They may have troubling side effects including daytime drowsiness..

 Good Sleep Habits for Beating Insomnia

 Good sleep habits, also called sleep hygiene, can help you get a good night's sleep and beat insomnia.
 Try these:

 - Go to sleep about the same time each night.
 Get up at the same time each morning.
 Try not to take naps during the day, because naps may make you less sleepy at night.

 - Avoid caffeine, nicotine, and alcohol late in the day.
 Caffeine and nicotine are stimulants and can keep you from nodding off.
 Alcohol can cause waking in the night and leads to poor sleep.

 - Get regular exercise.
 You'll feel more tired at night.
 However, you may not want to exercise within about 3 or 4 hours of bedtime.
 Doing so keeps some people from falling asleep.